SandhiyaKumar-18/SandhiyaKumar-18/README.md

 **Talking about Personal Stuffs:**
 <em>
 - My love for learning is endless.
-- 💼 I’m currently Working as System Engineer at Cognizant Technological solution
+- 💼 I’m currently Working as Cyber Security Engineer at Cognizant Technological solution
-- Specailzed in IAM , Cloud security, Web App Security.
+- Specailzed in IAM ,IGA ,PAM ,Cloud security.
 - Google Cloud Assosiate Certified Pofessional, to see my credential [click here](https://www.credly.com/badges/b9706339-0a94-41a4-9d59-5fd360e0b6d6/linked_in_profile)
 - Want to know more about me?[click here](https://sandhiyakumar-18.github.io/Sandhiyakumar/)